fansided/fansided-fb-live/README.md

 Launch a new Live Video (but do not go live)

 **Step 5:**
-Open OBS and paste in FB Live Stream Key (see instructions here:** https:**//socialwall.me/en/capture-stream-in-real-time-facebook-live-reactions/)
+Open OBS and paste in FB Live Stream Key (see instructions here: https://socialwall.me/en/capture-stream-in-real-time-facebook-live-reactions/)

 **Step 6:**
 Select BrowserSource and set to the index.html file